 What Is Espresso Crema?

-is the thick, golden-brown foam that sits on top of a freshly brewed espresso.
-It is made up of oils, coffee solids, and bubbles of carbon dioxide gas.
+Espresso crema is the thick, golden-brown foam that sits on top of a freshly brewed espresso.
+It is made up of coffee oils, coffee solids, and bubbles of carbon dioxide gas.
 Crema is important because it adds bitterness and body to the espresso, and it also helps to protect the coffee from going stale.

-Crema is created when the hot water from the espresso machine comes into contact with the coffee grounds.
+Crema is created when the hot water from the comes into contact with the coffee grounds.
 The water extracts oils and soluble solids from the coffee, and the carbon dioxide gas is released.
 The crema forms when the coffee and water mix together and the carbon dioxide bubbles rise to the surface.

 espresso crema